Real Estate Career Opportunities

 How To Become A Real Estate Professional

 To become a real estate professional first you must sign up and complete a pre-license course of 75 hours.
-Since the invention of the Internet this is more convenient than ever.
 The entire course can be taken online at your own pace.
 By spending just a few hours a week (5-8 hours) the pre-license course can be complete in just a few months.
 Click here to access more information on the pre-license course.

 After Obtaining A License

 Upon the passing of the state exam you are ready to go to work.
 The biggest mistake made by new real estate agents is to go to the office on a strict schedule just like a 9-5 job.
 Office time is important but 40 hours a week in the office is overkill.
-With the invention of cell phones and the Internet real estate professionals are free to get out where the sales are taking place.
+With cell phones and Internet a real estate professional is free to get out where the sales are taking place.
 A good example is if a person is interested in new construction get out to the new subdivisions meet the builders and subcontractors.
 Start building a network/client base.
 Time spent in the office should be devoted to learning the new technology, placing ads, checking and returning emails and phone calls, and networking with your fellow agents and brokers

 Cost Associated With The Real Estate Profession

-To be a realtor means a mandatory membership with the National Association of Realtors. ($250-$275 per year)
+To be a Realtor means a mandatory membership with the National Association of Realtors. ($395 per year)

 Electronic lock box key lease ($175 per year)

-Access to all the listing on the MLS (multiple listing service) ($180 per year for the local mls, $205 per year for the state wide mls)
+Access to all the listing on the MLS (multiple listing service) is $474 per year for the state wide and local mls access.